 When freezing mxODBC you may experience problems with py2exe related to py2exe not finding the DLLs needed by mxODBC.
-In this case you have to help py2exe to find the correct subpackage for Windows.
-This can be done by adding -i mx.ODBC.Windows,mx.DateTime to the py2exe command line:
+In this case you have to help py2exe to find the correct subpackage for Windows, ie. mx.ODBC.Windows and mx.DateTime.
+This can be done by adding -i mx.ODBC.Windows, mx.DateTime to the py2exe command line: